-Analysis: The SDP meets this criterion by providing adequate and efficient utility plans for water, stormwater, and wastewater, which considered existing conditions and meet technical criteria design codes.
-It also provides access plans and intersection improvement for traffic based on traffic impact studies and Town and CDOT transportation plans.
+Analysis: The proposed SDP meets this criterion.
+The SDP provides adequate and efficient utility plans for water, stormwater, and wastewater, which considered existing conditions and meet Town Municipal Code.
+It also proposes access plans and intersection improvements for traffic based on traffic impact studies and Town and CDOT transportation plans.